LumeraProtocol/docs/GENESIS_VALIDATOR_ONBOARDING.md

-# Genesis Validator Onboarding Guide for Pastel Network 2.0 (Lumera Network)
+# Genesis Validator Onboarding Guide for Lumera Protocol

 ## Introduction

-This guide provides step-by-step instructions for validators who wish to join Pastel Network 2.0 (Lumera Network) at genesis.
+This guide provides step-by-step instructions for validators who wish to join Lumera Protocol at genesis.
 Please follow each step carefully to ensure a smooth onboarding process.

 ## Step 1: Prerequisites